Accenture/mercury-nodejs/guides/CHAPTER-1.md

 The `ComposableLoader.initialize()` statement will register your user functions into the event loop.
 There is no need to directly import each module in your application.

-Please configure the functions to be loaded in `src/resources/preload.yaml`.

 ### Business logic modules

 Your user function module may look like this: